Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 1. Coffee and Skin Cancer

-Based on the study by Jiali Han, Song F and Qureshi AA of Harvard School of Public Health and Boston's Brigham and Women's Hospital, an increased intake in caffeine will reduce the risk of basal cell carcinoma of the skin.
+Based on the study by Jiali Han, Song F and Qureshi AA of Harvard School of Public Health and Boston's Brigham and Women's Hospital, an increased intake of caffeine will reduce the risk of basal cell carcinoma of the skin.

 This is a common type of skin cancer that, although will not kill you, will cause disfigurement by invading the surrounding tissues.